albertoantiza/Job-Application-CRM/README.md

 # Job Application CRM

-A personal backend API for tracking job applications during the job hunt.
+A personal REST API for tracking job applications, interviews, contacts, and notes during the job hunt.
+Backend-focused — no frontend, just a layered API built with Express 5 and Prisma.

-**Intent** — I built this to keep a structured record of every application I submit, every interview I attend, and every contact I make along the way.
-Instead of spreadsheets or scattered notes, this CRM gives me a single API to log, query, and review my job search data.

-**Backend focus** — The project deliberately puts the backend first.
-There is no frontend; everything is exposed through a REST API.
-The goal was to practice layered architecture (controllers → services → Prisma), error handling patterns, validation, pagination, and clean separation of concerns — all without the distraction of a UI.

 ## Tech Stack